Wave Necklace Process

 Deciding how to hang a pendant from a chain is always a challenge.
 There needs to be balance and you need to decide how the hanging mechanism is going to play into the pendant design.
 I wanted the hanging mechanism to help hold the wave at the appropriate angle since the piece is a little heavier on one side than the other.
 I decided on a tubing that could be hidden behind the top of the pendant that the chain fit through.
 This way the hanging mechanism isn’t interfering with the design of the wave pendant but the piece is balanced when worn.

-I’ve just started incorporating more stones into my designs.
+I’ve started incorporating more stones into my designs.
 I hope you enjoy seeing how they accentuate each piece as much as I do.
-Thanks for letting me share a little more of my creative process with you!
+Thanks for letting me share my wave necklace process with you!

 If you’re interested in stones this is a pretty fun book: Gem and Stone: Jewels of Earth, Sea, and Sky